LBMC/qY2H-Affinity-Ladder/README.md

 ![Output](/doc/Select_Output.png)

 Once the path of the `ÌNPUT` and `OUTPUT` folders are set, you have access to the analysis settings.
 The program will generate the `Affinity ladder` by taking a sub-ensemble of cells using thin gating in the `AD-Prey GFP` and `BD-Bait RFP` channels.
-By default the minimal and maximal values are set to those of the Fig 3 (B and C) of our publication.
+By default the minimal and maximal values are set to those of the Fig. 4 (B and C) of our publication.

 ![Configuration](/doc/Analysis_Configuration.png)